 Journal of Pediatric Hematology/Oncology: August 2007 – Volume 29 – Issue 8 – pp 519-522

-Another study concluded that “metal binding is a primary mechanism of selenium antioxidant activity, and both the chemical functionality of the selenium compound and the metal ion generating damaging hydroxyl radical significantly affect selenium antioxidant behavior.”
+Another study concluded that “metal binding is a primary mechanism of selenium antioxidant activity, and both the chemical functionality of the selenium compound and the metal ion generating damaging hydroxyl radical significantly affect selenium antioxidant behaviour.”

 Erin E. Battin, Matthew T. Zimmerman, Ria R. Ramoutar, Carolyn E. Quarles and Julia L. Brumaghim Preventing metal-mediated oxidative DNA damage with selenium compounds

 Clays and zeolite have proved their wonderful anti-radioactive properties many times over.
 They are used by the military (including the British forces which are at risk of radioactive contamination).
 They are stocked near most nuclear sites and plants.
 If it was not for clays and zeolite, the Chernobyl disaster would have had much more devastating effects.
 Thousands of tonnes of clays and zeolite were used to cover up the site and the reactor.
 People were given zeolite-based galettes to help decontaminate them from the heavy metals.
-The problem is – they were given too late, when many people had already received a lethal dose of radiation.
+The problem is – they were given too late when many people had already received a lethal dose of radiation.

 However, they can certainly help those of us who are exposed to moderate doses of radiation.
 Clays trap heavy metals between their platelets, thanks to a slight negative charge which is created between the platelets when clays are hydrated.
 The negative charge attracts positively charged ions of heavy metals.
 However, the holding power of clays is weaker than that of zeolite, since the platelets are freely movable, and the particles between the clays can still escape given the right conditions.

 Zeolites have a stronger ‘holding power’.
 This is due to their cage-like structure which is interspersed with multiple channels of a very small diameter.
-Inside those channels zeolite has freely available cations of sodium, potassium, magnesium, phosphorus, calcium, etc – the cations which are normally required by the body in large quantities.
+Inside those channels, zeolite has freely available cations of sodium, potassium, magnesium, phosphorus, calcium, etc – the cations which are normally required by the body in large quantities.
 These ‘safe’ cations are exchanged for heavy metals in the process of cation exchange.
 Apart from detoxification, the process of cation exchange also provides minerals which the body requires for everyday functioning.

 Links & Information: